 Employees who drive on behalf of Bonner County will be evaluated, selected, and trained based upon their driving ability.
 To authorize employees as drivers, management may:

 - 1. Review past driving performance and work experience through reference checks with previous employers. - 2.
-Review the employee's Driver's License Record (DLR) and/or appropriate state's who experienced a driving related incident.
+Review the employee's Driver's License Record (DLR) and/or appropriate state's

 Repository.